-General Mandatory Safety Drill which is done prior to sailing.
-Note, its not “mustard” drill as you just may hear.
+The muster drill is a mandatory safety drill which is done prior to sailing.
+Note, it’s not “mustard” drill, as you just may hear from other passengers.

 44. Muster station

-Your assigned emergency meeting location (it will be on your cruise card).
+Your assigned emergency meeting location.
 You’ll likely meet here for your muster drill, but don’t worry, cruise ship crew will help to guide you.

 45. Daily planner

 Different cruise lines use different terms for their daily newsletter of information scheduled activities (Cruise Compass, Princess Patters, Today, Freestyle Daily).
 Many cruise lines now have this information available on their app.

 The period of time that your Cruise Ship actually sails away from the shore.
 Often there will be a Sailaway party on the top deck, however some cruisers enjoy it from their own balcony.

 47. Sailaway Party

 Check your daily planner for information.
-Generally it will be at the main pool and will include some drinks, a DJ or band playing and some dancing.
+Generally the Sailaway party will be at the main pool and will include some drinks, a DJ or band playing and some dancing.

 48. Sea day

-A day when your ship is out at sea and not visiting a port, but sea days aren’t boring!
+A day at sea is when your cruise ship is not visiting a port, but sea days aren’t boring!
 There will be plenty of activities to choose from if you don’t want to simply relax by a pool.

 49. Cruise Card